Professional Profile

 Steve D. Osborne

-Prior to law school, Steve taught literature and writing courses at UCLA, Boise State University, The College of Idaho, and the University of Washington.
+Steve’s publications include The History, Status, and Future of Tribal Self-Governance Under the Indian Self-Determination and Education Assistance Act in the American Indian Law Review (2015), with Geoff Strommer, and Placing Land into Trust in Alaska: Issues and Opportunities in the American Indian Law Journal (2015), with Geoff Strommer and Craig Jacobson.
+Prior to law school, Steve taught literature and writing courses at UCLA, Boise State University, and the College of Idaho.
 He also served as the technical editor for the Idaho Department of Environmental Quality.

 Professional Organizations